 ITN 7 This player is fairly consistent when hitting medium paced shots but is not yet comfortable with all strokes.
 Lacks control over depth, direction and power.

 ITN 6 This player exhibits more aggressive net play, has improved court cover age, improved shot control and is developing teamwork in doubles.

-4.0 This player has dependable strokes, including directional intent, on both forehand and backhand sides on moderate shots, plus the ability to use lobs, overheads, approach
+ITN 5 This player has dependable strokes, including directional control and depth on both groundstrokes and on moderate shots.
+Has the ability to use lobs, overheads, approach

 ITN 4 This player can use power and spin and has begun to handle pace.
 Has sound footwork, can control depth of shots, and can vary game plan according to opponents.
 Can hit first serves with power and can impart spin on second serves.

 ITN 3 This player has good shot anticipation and frequently has an out standing shot or attribute around which a game may be structured.
 Can regularly hit winners and force

 errors off short balls.
 Can put away volleys and smashes and has a variety of serves to rely on.